RibSeg v2: A Large-scale Benchmark for Rib Labeling and Anatomical Centerline Extraction: RibSeg V2 Dataset

+This pipeline generates high-quality rib labels for 121 cases, and all results are manually checked and refined in a human-in-the-loop procedure to ensure high quality.
+The rest 6 cases, however, are partly scanned and only cover the middle part of the ribcage, which makes it impossible to label the ribs.
+Hence, we only provide the annotations of binary segmentation and unlabeled centerline for these cases, and denote them as unqualified in Tab.~\ref{tab:data-overview}, and categorized into a dataset description file, which will be made available together with the \emph{RibSeg v2} dataset.
+Note that these cases are primarily used for lung inspection, and do not contain rib fractures.
+We previously incorporated these cases into the evaluation and test sets of the \emph{RibFrac} dataset in order to assess the model's robustness.

+\bfsection{Rib anatomical centerline extraction} Annotating a 3D centerline by manually inspecting 2D slices is a naturally challenging task even for well-trained radiologists.
+This is because it is nearly impossible to locate endpoints that lie precisely in the center of the rib based on 2D perception, as the thickness of the rib is difficult to assess.
+Even for the 127 cases of centerlines that are manually annotated by radiologists, they might deviate from the center of the ribs.
+Hence, for all 660 cases, based on the manually confirmed rib segmentation, we extract the rib anatomical centerlines by implementing 1) a variant of the voxel-based TEASAR method, and 2) a point-based L1-medial skeletonization method.
+For each rib, we compare the results of these 2 skeletonization methods (and manual annotation if contains) based on both visual assessment and numerical analysis.

-\bfsection{Rib anatomical centerline extraction} Based on the labeled rib segmentation, we extract the rib anatomical centerlines by implementing a variant of the TEASAR method.
-The resultant centerline could be tortuous since the rib components are hollow inside, and the sizes of the point set composing centerlines are different.
+Specifically, the centerlines generated by skeletonization methods could be tortuous since the rib components are hollow inside, and the sizes of the point set composing centerlines are different.
 Hence, we post-process the centerlines by smoothening and upsampling them to 500 points.
-The proposed pipeline can generate high-quality rib anatomical centerlines in most cases.
-For the failed cases, senior radiologists manually annotate their centerlines.
+Then we first evaluated all the results based on visual assessment.
+When two skeletonization-based results (and manual annotation) are visually similar, we calculated the Chamfer distance~\ref{eq:lscd} between the centerlines and rib segmentation as a reference for the deviation of the centerline from the actual centerline of the rib.
+Then we selected the one with the lowest distance as the finalized centerline.
+And for the ribs where skeletonization-based methods failed, we used the smoothened manual annotations as the finalized centerline.